-At a certain date, a subset of the voters DB is fixed from which the election list is generated [Fixed Election List 330].
-The election list will include a list of all eligible voters/contest/elections for an election event.
+At a certain date, a subset of the voters' database is fixed from which the election list is generated.
+Schema s contains some subset of the eligible voters, perhaps grouped by polling district or voting channel.

 It is here that we introduce the concept of voter communications.
 Under this category we divided them into three possible types of communications: